Telefe: Privatization (1989–98)

 As the 1980s began to close, financial problems and hyperinflation brought Canal Once to its breaking point.
 The energy crisis that helped bring down Alfonsín's presidency had forced massive cuts in broadcast hours in Buenos Aires; with the ability to broadcast only four, later eight, and ultimately ten, hours a day, and amidst the already rough economic backdrop, Canal Once teetered on the brink of bankruptcy.
 The closure of the station was being batted around at this time.
 However, salvation came when Carlos Menem announced that he would seek bids to privatize two of the state's three remaining Buenos Aires stations, Canal Once and Canal 13.
 One of the groups participating in this bidding process was Televisión Federal S.A., a group whose stakeholders were headlined by Editorial Atlántida as a group of privately owned television stations from across the country.

 Telefe's arrival into the 1990s was signalled with the debut of its iconic RGB circles logo with the station name in white in them.

 In December 1989, Arte Radiotelevisivo Argentino S.A.
 (Artear), a subsidiary of Grupo Clarín, won the bidding for Canal Once and Canal 13.
 Artear chose the latter, and Televisión Federal took control of Canal Once as principal owners effective January 15, 1990.
 After 16 years of state management, the station was back in the hands of the private sector, and after a decade of branding as Canal Once, the new branding of Telefe, an acronym of the new ownership's name, debuted on March 5 the same year.
 During the first weeks of the relaunched channel, the Telefe brand mirrored the blue and white of the Flag of Argentina (blue name on a white screen).
 That logo was later replaced by the three-circles logo used till the present.

+In 1992, it started broadcasting the American animated series The Simpsons.
+Gustavo Yankelevich was aware of the news that "a yellow family" was a success on American television, but negotiations with 20th Century Fox Television were locked because it wanted to bring the series to Canal 13, whose director, Hugo Di Guiglielmo, didn't want.
+When Yankelevich was closer to obtaining the rights for the series in Argentina, he had to depend on a package of films from the company, which included the series.